 In case you have had the misfortune in life never to have tried a Taco, it is a small flour or corn tortilla, sometimes crunchy, sometimes soft, filled with all sorts of delicious toppings.
 It is a Mexican street food or Antojitos but is just as commonly seen on the dinner table nowadays due to its versatility.

 In Mexico, fillings vary from region to region, for example, fish tacos from Baja, and more traditional fillings such as organ meat are found in true taco taquerias throughout the country.
-One of the fillings that I come across the most, and is seen in adverts for taco shells and seasonings (in the yellow packaging) is a minced beef filling with shredded lettuce, cheese and salsa.
+One of the fillings that I come across the most, and is seen in adverts for taco shells and seasonings (in the yellow packaging) is a minced beef filling with shredded lettuce, cheese, refried beans and salsa.
 This was probably the least satisfying of all the taco fillings to me, even when I made them with vegan mince.

 My recipe is definitely a mutt, using flavours from Cajun cooking, a slaw and then some traditional taco toppings too, but it really works.
 And if it tastes good, I'm a happy girl.